cvs-health/testaro/README.md

 An example of a **navigation** is the command of type `url` above.

-Once you have included a `url` command in a script, you do not need to add more `url` commands unless you want the browser to visit a different URL.
+Once you have included a `url` command in a job, you do not need to add more `url` commands unless you want the browser to visit a different URL.

 However, some tests modify web pages.
 In those cases, Testaro inserts additional `launch` and `url` act pairs into the `acts` array, after those tests, to ensure that changes made by one test do not affect subsequent acts, if the environment variable `URL_INJECT` has the value `yes`.